Lavender Earl Grey Frappuccino with Honey Vanilla Whipped Cream

 While I literally have a cabinet FULL of about a hundred varieties of tea, Earl Grey is my everyday go-to hot beverage for chilly mornings or relaxing evenings.
 I think it’s perfect with just a splash of cream, and no sugar.

 But that’s not to say that’s the only way I like it.
-I pretty much want everything to taste like Earl Grey, from scones to marshmallows to this super awesome frappe.
+I pretty much want everything to taste like Earl Grey, from scones to marshmallows to a classic London Fog tea latte to this super awesome frappe.

 I met this lavender Earl Grey Frappuccino at my local coffee shop about a year ago and it’s been true love ever since.
 Cold and creamy, it’s sweetened with honey and has a subtle floral undertone.
 This frappe is where dreams come true.